kubernetes/enhancements/keps/sig-auth/1688-dynamic-authentication-config/README.md

 nitty-gritty.
 -->

-This change aims to add a new API Kubernetes REST API called `AuthenticationConfig`.
+This change aims to add a new Kubernetes REST API called `AuthenticationConfig`.
 It is similar to the `ValidatingWebhookConfiguration` API in that it will be watched by the API server and used to construct a struct.
 In this case, this struct with be an `authenticator.Request`, i.e. a dynamic authenticator.
 This authenticator will be unioned with the other authenticators.

 ### User Stories (optional)